bsmith20681/history-facts/public_html/readme.md

-x add check so you can't put in a year past the current year x Filter the facts table on the homepage by clicking on the year x add pagination (should have 10 facts per page)

-- buy server space, learn to ssh into server
+x add check so you can't put in a year past the current year x Filter the facts table on the homepage by clicking on the year x add pagination (should have 10 facts per page) x buy server space, learn to ssh into server

 - set up github action intergration for every merge to master to push public
 - add in user authentication (only users can update, create, and delete facts.
 They can edit or delete any fact.)
 - refactor to follow oop